corb555/Task-Score/README.md

 *Far Targets* -  100=None found, 99=All far, 0=All near.
 Average distance to all Targets.
 The higher this value, the more useful, patrol/wander is.
 *Target Health* - 100=healthy, 0=dead
 *Health* - 100=healthy, 0=dead
 *Anger* - 100=angry, 0=calm.
-Damage to AI increases anger.
+Damage to the agent increases anger.
 Time decreases anger (based on the rate set in Attribute Manager)
 *Weapons* - 0 none, 10 club, 20 knife, 30 sword, 40 pistol, 50 shotgun, 60 automatic
 *Ammo* - 100=full, 0=empty